-One of my son’s favorite book-ish characters is Horton and when I showed him Horton Hears a Who – You to the Rescue!
-Game he went bonkers.
+One of my son’s favorite book-ish characters is Horton and when I showed him the “Horton Hears a Who – You to the Rescue!
+Game” he went bonkers.

-As you can see from the pictures, it comes with a Horton “hat” that you wear on your head.
+It comes with a Horton “hat” that you wear on your head.
 You are given six clover, all different in color, to hide in your house.
 The goal of the game is to recollect all six clover.
 You accomplish this task with the help of a spinner which you hope will lead you to a “clover card.”
 If and when you land on the clover card, you are to don the Horton head and following the intructions to a specific clover (and you have to remember where it is hidden!)
 The game is absolutely perfect for active toddlers as it directs them to flap, crawl and hop their way to the hidden clover.
 Then they get to attach the clover to their elephant trunk and bring it back to the board.
 Horton Hears a Who – You to the Rescue!
 Game is simplistic and straight forward in nature.
 Wear hat.
 Collect clover.
 Yet it is also imaginative and fun, giving children permission to be Horton and actively participate in saving the Whos!
 We were bit fans of this game.

 Another book-ish game that we were recently afforded the opportunity to play is the Richard Scarry Busy Town game.
 This game, along with the Horton game, I might add, has won the Oppenheim Toy Portfolio Best Toy Award.
 It also bears the National Parenting Center’s Seal of Approval.
 For that matter, it also bears my son’s seal of approval which, quite frankly, I think counts more than the National Parenting Center’s opinion!
 (At least, that’s my opinion.)
 This game combines elements of I Spy (“Eye found it!”) into a group game wherein all of the players are working together to make it to the picnic grounds before Scarry pigs eat up all the food!
 All of the players win together and, likewise, they all bear the possibility of losing together.

 You use a spinner in this game as well to advance along the board which, by the way, is over six feet in length!
 You definitely need space to play this game, and you should expect to crawl around the board trying to “spy” the hidden items illustrated in a Richard Scarry scene.
 This is a game that mommy and daddy both played with the toddler and it made for a fun way to spend some time in play as a family.
 The directions are easy to comprehend and hunting for specific items helps keeps the adults engaged in the game as well!
-Here is a picture of the game board which we spread out on our floor:

 I personally enjoyed playing these games with my son as a way to draw him into these books and stories which I enjoyed so much growing up and which he is now identifying with in his own way.
 It’s fun to play with kids as well as read to them and so I’m happy to have had the chance to introduce them to you!